ouster-lidar/ouster-sdk/docs/python/viz/viz-scans-accum.rst

 With ``point_viz: PointViz`` object the ``ScansAccumulator`` can be used as a regular ``LidarScanViz`` and passed directly to ``SimpleViz``::

-   from ouster.viz import PointViz, add_default_controls, ScansAccumulator
+   from ouster.viz import PointViz, add_default_controls, ScansAccumulator, SimpleViz

    point_viz = PointViz("SimpleViz usecase")
    add_default_controls(point_viz)